ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The application can set a minIncompleteLength value to indicates the smallest partial Message data size in bytes that should be delivered in response to this Receive.
-By default, this value is infinite, which means that only complete Messages should be delivered.
+By default, this value is infinite, which means that only complete Messages should be delivered (see {{receive-partial}} and {{receive-framing}} for more information on how this is accomplished).
 If this value is set to some smaller value, the associated receive event will be triggered only when at least that many bytes are available, or the Message is complete with fewer bytes, or the system needs to free up memory.
 Applications should always